YuriyLisovskiy/bizant/doc/build.md

 Minimum version of Go language required: `go1.10`.

-The installation of Go programming language was took from https://golang.org/doc/install.
-See [`golang-install.md`](golang-install.md) or https://golang.org/doc/install for installation info.
+See [golang installation](https://golang.org/doc/install) for more info.